-Ancestral or Forward sampling is a case of perfect sampling (also termed exact sampling) since each sample is indeed drawn from the required distribution.
-This is in contrast to Markov Chain Monte Carlo methods sections(27.3,27.4) for which the samples are representative only in the limit of a large number of iterations.
+Ancestral or 'forward' sampling is a case of perfect sampling (also termed exact sampling) since each sample is indeed drawn from the required distribution.
+This is in contrast to Markov Chain Monte Carlo methods sections(27.3,27.4) for which the samples are from p(x) only in the limit of a large number of iterations.